uiowa-cs-3210-spr24/quiz0304/README.md

 3. Now `clone` your private repo for quiz 03-04 (see instructions from homework 1 if you don't know how to do this) to your Desktop.
 Enter your Github username, and your PAT for the password.

 ### Commit
 A commit stores changes made by you to the repo locally, and can be pushed to the remote repo.
 You'll need to commit your changes before pushing them.
+For larger projects/assignments, you can make multiple commits to separate your changes into meaningful units.
+This assignment is just a proof of concept, so you don't need more than one commit.
 1. Make the changes as specified in the [Objective](#objective) section.
 2. Before committing, any new files must be added.
 In this case, you will need to add `test.txt`.
 You can add a file using `git add PATH_TO_FILE`.
 Specifically:
     ```